kaputnikGo/LittleSirEcho/README.md

 # LittleSirEcho
 Android SMS notification repeater app

 	 * - vers.
-2.0
+2.1
 	 * - min/target API 18 - 4.3
 	 * - S4 4.3.1 (18) - testing use
 	 * - s5 5.1.1 (22) - install only

 Preparing for F-Droid contribution.
+- added boot listener to auto start app after reboot.
+- added install internal only due to boot listener	.

 # License

-Copyright 2015 Kaputnik Go
+2016 Kaputnik Go

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.